R-Poulard/modified_nucleotide/Machine_learning/Second_Try/README.txt

 at_-1: type of nucleotide that came before him in the sequence ( this node and the "response node" have a B53 edge between them in this specific order).
 at_1: type of nucleotide that came after him in the sequence ( the "response node" and this node have a B53 edge between them in this specific order).
-=> the values can be ["A","U","G","C","Mod" (for modified nucleotide), "None" (if their is no neighbor) ]
+=> the values can be ["A","U","G","C","Mod" (for modified nucleotide), "None" (if their is no neighbor) ] they are one_hot encoded during befor being passed to the ML alogrithms.

 nb_voisin: number of neighbors (1 or 2 depending on where the nculeotide is)

-then we have the datas we obtains in a recurssive way:
+then we have the datas we obtains in a recurssive way.
-Given a distance from the response node X we have: nb_voisin_at_{X}: the number of neighbor at distance X from the successor side nb_voisin_at_-{X}: the number of neighbor at distance X from the predecessor side
+Given a distance from the response node X we have:

+nb_voisin_at_{X}: the number of neighbor at distance X from the successor side nb_voisin_at_-{X}: the number of neighbor at distance X from the predecessor side